 In some cases, additional fees may apply.
 We will contact you prior to procuring items above the posted fees.

 You can pay your invoice for Interlibrary Loans online at https://payments.mclibrary.duke.edu/ill using a credit card.
 Just enter the invoice number, payment amount, and billing information.
 This is a secure payment system which uses DukePay and meets all of Duke’s criteria for handling online credit card payments.

 These requests may be processed over several days and the turnaround time may be longer.

 You can use the Document Delivery/Interlibrary Loan System to track the status of your requests by simply signing into the system.

 The username and password that you use to login to the DHE network are the same ones you use to login to our Document Delivery/Interlibrary Loan System.
 When you change your DHE password, you are changing the password you use to access the DD/ILL system too.

-In the event that you forget your DHE password, please contact the DHTS Help Desk at 919.684.2243.
-They can help you change your DHE password.
+In the event that you forget your DHE password and need to change it, please contact the DHTS Help Desk at 919.684.2243.
 When that is accomplished, you will be able to login to our system again.
 The Library does not keep information about your password so we cannot tell you what your password is, change it, or reset it.